These are the Group Guidelines we follow at our meetings:

 - Those attending for the first time take their turns in the second half of the meeting.

 - Supportive people (family and friends of the person with the mood disorder) are welcome to attend.
 However, we ask that supportive people just listen and observe.

 - This is not a dating group.
 Group will not be used as a dating service.

 - We can talk about medications as long as we don’t name them.
 For example, instead of saying “Prozac”, please just say “antidepressant”.

 - We watch our language.
 Swearing and other graphic or inappropriate talk is unwelcome.

 - We maintain a positive environment.
-We want to feel better when we leave than we did when we arrived!
+Group is not a dumping ground or pity party.
+We want to feel better when we leave than when we arrived!

-Our group is not equipped to help someone in immediate crisis.
+Our group is not equipped to help someone in crisis.